 As told to THINK editor Megan Carpentier, edited and condensed for clarity.

-Susan Lucci is an Emmy-award winning actress, best known for her role as Erica Kane on "All My Children," a New York Times bestselling author and a fashion entrepreneur.
+Susan Lucci is best known for her role as Erica Kane on "All My Children."
 She just launched an active wear line called the Susan Lucci Collection with QVC.